Download our brochure: Ambiguous loss and grief in dementia: A resource for individuals and families.

-When the person with dementia reaches the final stages, he may no longer be able to recognize you or communicate with you, which can be very painful.
-Although the person is still alive, you may still feel a sense of bereavement because you have lost the person he once was.
-You are aware that the relationship between you is almost over, yet you can’t mourn the person fully because he is still alive.
+When the person with dementia reaches the final stages, they may no longer be able to recognize or communicate with you, which can be very painful.
+Although the person is still alive, you may still feel a sense of bereavement because you have lost the person they once were.
+You are aware that the relationship between you is almost over, yet you can’t mourn the person fully because they are still alive.
 At this time, you may find that just sitting together holding hands or placing an arm around the person may give you both comfort.
 It may also help to comfort you to remember that you did all you could.

 Some caregivers of a person with dementia find that they have grieved the loss of the person for so long that they don’t have strong feelings of grief when the person dies.
 Others do experience a range of emotional reactions.
 These may include:

 - Denial of the situation

 - Shock and pain, even when death was expected